IMPORTANT: As soon as you complete the first part of the course, subscribe to the TUWEL page!!!

 - Attendance of the lectures "Forschung und wie sie funktioniert" by Professor Eduard Gröller, the lecture "Wie halte ich einen Vortrag" by Professor Hannes Kaufmann, and the lecture "Wie schreibt man eine wissenschaftliche Arbeit" by Professor Michael Wimmer.
 You can ask for a waiver in case you have already attended one of these talks.

-- A written state of the art report in the form of a scientific paper.
-We strongly encourage that the reports are composed in LaTeX.
-The report must have a minimum of 6 written pages (12 pages, if students are working in groups of two), the recommended length is 6-8 pages.
-The preferred language is English.
-See
+- A written state of the art report in the form of a scientific paper (in given LaTeX template).
+The report must be between 6-8 written pages (12-16 pages, if students are working in groups of two).
+The report should be written in English.

 - An oral presentation in English followed by a short discussion.